ankitsrivastava637/zonmart_v1/README.md

 - The project also assumes that there will be no dependency errors due to version or package/software mismatches during deployment on any other platform.

 - The environment variables can be further specified in deployed platform instead being hard coded in the project to make security high for the envoironment variable and secret keys.
-This also helps if code is used on staging server(testing server for all features tested on local), deployment server(replica of production server with cherry picked features for testing) or production server(main server for users) example environment varaibles which can be removed from being hard coded are (here default values are given if no special environments variable are given):
+This also helps if code is used on staging server(testing server for all features tested on local), deployment server(replica of production server with cherry picked features for testing) or production server(main server for users).

+>> For example in main.py:  (here default values are given if no special environments variable are given):
 ""
 db_username = os.environ.get('DB_USERNAME', 'root')
 db_password = os.environ.get('DB_PASSWORD', 'AshaShiva#08')